Getting Started with the

 I am guessing you've heard of HIPAA.
 I am a bit of a HIPAA nerd, so I’ll be doing my best to keep us all informed and up to date about what we need to do.
 For example, I will be sending out some training modules over time - probably only once a year, unless big changes happen - that you'll watch to learn the ropes (if you aren't already a super duper expert, which most of us are not!).
 You will be paid for the time you spend on these.
 (Relatedly, the county requires us to do a 5 minute training on computer security each month.
 These are really not bad and are in fact pretty helpful.
 You'll get an email at the beginning of each month about this.)

 A few quick things I want you to know: first is that you should never send any client information (including even initials) via your regular email or text.
-On the county system we can freely email client information, and when doing so, you should click the encrypt button at the bottom of the Compose Email window:
+On the county system we can freely email client information, and when doing so, you should encrypt the message by going to Options > [lock box] > encrypt:

 The second thing is that you can get a laptop from the county to use for remote work – emails, running the group on Zoom, etc. You can also just use whatever devices you have at home, but you need to secure those devices to HIPAA standards in order to do so.
 I can provide guidance on how to do this, and you can be paid for the time you spend getting your device secured.
 Either way is fine, I just want to make sure however we’re operating, we’re operating in accordance with the rules.
 Let me know how you want to proceed and I’ll help make it happen!